Jeffcho137/CS-Projects/README.md

 ### Compilation

-To compile, simply `make sudoku.o`.
+To compile everything, simply run `make` in the top-level directory.
+To run the testing shell script, run `make test`.

 ### Exit